Liverpool vs Crystal Palace prediction, betting tips and odds: Reds can return to winning ways

 It's worth taking a few minutes to read through the terms and conditions associated with the new player promotion before signing up.
 Doing so will help you get a better grasp of the details of this BetMGM betting offer and what's expected of you as a new player.

-The promotion from BetMGM gives you 4x £10 in rewards to place across football, accas and casino.
+The promotion from BetMGM gives you 4x £10 free bets to place across racing, football and other relevant markets.
 Some betting tokens are only applicable to certain sports, so it’s worth taking a minute to read through the T&Cs of this offer.

 - New customers only